Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 00.25.12 UTC
+- WIB: Minggu, 30 November 2025 01.37.07 UTC
-- WITA: Minggu, 30 November 2025 01.25.12 UTC
+- WITA: Minggu, 30 November 2025 02.37.07 UTC
-- WIT: Minggu, 30 November 2025 02.25.12 UTC
+- WIT: Minggu, 30 November 2025 03.37.07 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: attitude
+Kategori: friendship